drawbu/drawbu.dev/articles/Server block Ubuntu + Nginx + systemd.md

+---
-# How to setup a server block with Nginx + systemd on Ubuntu with HTTPS
+title: How to setup a server block with Nginx + systemd on Ubuntu with HTTPS
-#serveradmin
+date: 2023-05-02
+---

 In this guide, we are going to use the keyword for you to replace.
 There will be `REPOSITORY ` and `DOMAIN_NAME` to replace.

 > For example:
 > - REPOSITORY: https://github.com/Sigmanificient/1l.is